Types of Retirement Plans

 Individual Retirement Accounts (IRAs)

 The contributions to a traditional IRA are deductible as an adjustment for gross income.
-The taxpayer is required to receive distributions after age 70½, after which no other contributions can be made.
+The taxpayer is required to receive distributions after age 72.
 Ordinary income taxes must then be paid on the distributions.
 Tax savings result from the tax-free growth of earnings and the fact that most people will be in a lower tax bracket when they retire.
 Additionally, no employment taxes are deducted from the withdrawals, since employment taxes were already assessed on the contributions.

 However, there are income phaseout rules that apply to the traditional IRA if the taxpayer is an active plan participant in an employer's retirement plan.
 If the taxpayer already has a qualified retirement plan at work, he can still have an IRA, but only if his income is less than the upper phaseout amount.
 If the taxpayer is over the income limit, then he could still make a contribution to an IRA and it can still grow tax-free, but contributions are not tax-deductible.